Why the uproar about content marketing? Hasn’t content always been center-stage?

 The truth is, before there was anything else, there was content.
-Content was the basis of what propelled the internet into the most important invention of modern technology.
+In fact, content was the basis of what propelled the internet into the most important invention of modern technology.

 “Content is the reason search began in the first place,” says Lee Odden of TopRank Marketing.
 Before the Internet was cluttered with PPC and display ads and businesses embarked upon the SEO wild goose chase, it was just content that used to drive traffic.

 Why Market Content?

 A great piece of content that you create today will live for eternity on the web, and eternity is a long time!
-Killer content will keep driving you traffic, leads and sales for years and years.
+Killer content will keep driving traffic, leads, and sales for years and years.
 It will keep doing its rounds on social media, generating referrals and back-links.

 Write Ballistic Headlines

 3. Create Intrigue: Don’t give away everything in the headline.
 Pique your readers' curiosity by exploiting the gap between their problems and the solution that you offer.

 4. Shatter Expectations: Bear in mind that very few websites get attention by following the conventional.
-Break the mould.
+Break the mold.
 Be a square peg in a round hole.
 Say things that your readers least expect but always ensure you can back up your points with data and facts.

-B. Make Your Content Prolific
+Make Your Content Prolific

 Prolific, plentiful, productive, fertile, creative… these are all synonyms that define great content.
 People love to engage with content, if (and only if) the content presses the right buttons.
 Do you know what those buttons are for your audience?
 If you do, you could see your content spreading like wildfire.
 Follow these guidelines: